dralmadani/DataViz-Project/README.md

 1- The full data I propose to visualize for my project is about [the number of completed highest structures in the world cities](https://gist.github.com/dralmadani/aa84bd8088038464b94ef3c454b30f4d).
 Building greater than 100 meters was counted on the world map.

  * Height represents the number of buildings.
- * Color represents the city.
+ * Color represents the rank.

 2- Country boundaries from [World Atlas TopoJSON](https://github.com/topojson/world-atlas), polished for visual style, including graticules.